 19 Jan What are Cannabinoids?

-An important term for anyone interested in starting a CBD hemp oil supplement routine to know is cannabinoid.
+An important term for anyone interested in starting a CBD hemp oil routine to know is cannabinoid.
 It is cannabinoids that provide users with the benefits of cannabis.

 Cannabinoids are a class of active chemical compounds produced by the cannabis plant.
 These cannabinoids act on cannabinoid receptors located in our cells as part of the endocannabinoid system and alter the release of neurotransmitters in the brain.